 As always, when building topic clusters keep in mind what would be the most useful and important keyword choices for your reader.

 Here’s a nice clear graphic courtesy of Semrush, which clearly illustrates what a pillar page and subtopic cluster structure should look like.
-(NB: I recommend that you avoid using secondary clusters for now, otherwise you risk complicating your blog architecture)
+(NB: I recommend that you avoid using secondary clusters for now, otherwise you risk making your your blog architecture too complicated).

 If your blog is new, I suggest you start by building out a single topic cluster first.